 *The Digital Theological Library (DTL) requires login using Library barcode

-For details regarding access to electronic resources from off campus, go to Remote Access to Electronic Resources.
+For details regarding access to electronic resources from off campus, view the instructions here: Guide to Remote Access to Electronic Resources.
 Please contact the or call 303.762.6962 if you are unable to access the databases.
 If you are unable to access your my.densem account, contact the Seminary .
 Graduates of Denver Seminary should contact the Reference Librarian.

 EBSCO tip: Denver Seminary students, faculty, and staff are able to access EBSCO databases and EBooks from off campus without using Seminary authentication logins each time Simply set up a personal account on EBSCO (click here for help in setting up a personal EBSCO account) and sign in at least once every 90 days while on campus or while logged in with your Seminary authentication passwords.
 To access EBSCO from off campus using your personal login, use must this url: http://search.ebscohost.com/login.aspx?authtype=user

 (Note: Denver Seminary students, faculty and staff may request articles that are not available online through interlibrary loan.
 Please use the ILL request form.)